kingfxj/CMPUT416-Project/README.md

 * King Fu (xinjian)

 ## Descriptin of Project
-We wanted to analyze the ImageJ program using soot analysis to identify the location of the bugs as well as learning how the ImageJ program are able to run on crossplatforms.
+We wanted to analyze ImageJ using Soot analysis to identify the location of the bugs as well as learn how the ImageJ is able to run on multiple platforms.
-This github repository contains the ImageJ software and as well as the source code of ImageJ.
-In addition, there is a soot jar file inside soot folder that enable to run soot analysis.
+This github repository contains the ImageJ Open-Source code and Soot jar file, which can be found inside the soot folder that enable to run soot analysis.

 For manual testing, two files large.jpeg and dog.jpg are examples of what we importated into the imageJ software.